 - Don’t forget basic biology: Any treatment or intervention that is initiated should be followed for at least 3 months.
 Why?
 All antibodies for thyroid disease are part of a class of molecules known as IgG immunoglobulins.
 On average, these molecules will be active for at least 6 weeks (if they are not bound to something in the body).
 However, when these bind to something, they can stay around for months.

-WHAT CAUSES HASHIMOTO’S?
+WHAT ARE THE CAUSES OF AUTOIMMUNITY AND HASHIMOTO’S?

 There is not a single cause for Hashimoto’s.